 Ulster is rightly proud of its coast.
-Active communities are seeing Maritime festivals flourish from Strangford lough to Greencastle and the fine legacy of shipbuilding at Harland and Wolff understandably makes this a place deeply connected to the sea.
+Active communities are seeing maritime festivals from Strangford lough to Greencastle flourish and the fine legacy of shipbuilding at Harland and Wolff understandably makes this a place that feels a deep connection to the sea.

-What really sets the Ulster coast apart is an attractive mix of nature and history.
-This has shaped it into something unique and beautiful and it’s no surprise that some of the most stunning coastal sights are castles and bridges, though always in the most tranquill settings.
+What really sets the Ulster coast apart is the attractive mix of nature and history.
+This has shaped it into something unique and beautiful and it’s no surprise that some of the most stunning coastal sights are castles and bridges, though always in the most tranquil settings.

 1. The Giant’s Causeway